Legal & Human Resources Services

 Your membership allows you to access the WASB’s compensation database which is a powerful tool that contains salary and fringe benefit information from districts throughout the state.
 WASB staff attorneys represent school boards in all phases of contract negotiations for teachers and/or support staff.
 For example, a staff attorney may track comparable salary, wage and CPI data, draft proposals, negotiate, and advise districts how to respond to union proposals.

 WASB staff attorneys can represent school boards in collective bargaining and are available to provide legal representation in response to prohibited practice complaints and unit clarification petitions.

 WASB staff attorneys can either serve to impartially direct expulsion hearing proceedings or be named as a district’s designated hearing officer under section 120.13(1)(e)1.b. of the Wisconsin statues.
 As a designated hearing officer, a WASB staff attorney would serve as the impartial decision maker and determine whether the administration’s process and recommendation for expulsion should be upheld.

 Negotiation, Review, and Drafting of Agreements with Outside Parties

-WASB staff attorneys have experience working with construction, transportation and other commercial contracts.
+WASB staff attorneys have experience working with vendor, transportation and other commercial contracts.
 When entering into agreements with outside parties, boards may contact the WASB to review such contracts, negotiate more favorable terms, and protect boards from onerous contract provisions.
-In addition, staff counsels can help districts with intergovernmental agreements to make sure they comply with the law and board policies and procedures, and with establishing purchasing cooperatives to improve health insurance purchasing power.
+In addition, WASB staff attorneys can help districts with intergovernmental agreements to make sure they comply with the law and board policies and procedures, and with establishing purchasing cooperatives to improve health insurance purchasing power.

 Wisconsin’s Open Meetings and Public Records laws need not be a constant source of consternation for school boards.
-Staff counsels are available to provide individualized or group presentations regarding open meetings, public records, and public records retention requirements.
+WASB staff attorneys are available to provide individualized or group presentations regarding open meetings, public records, and public records retention requirements.